Short Course - IP2 Management & Prescribing for Independent Prescribing

 The path to becoming an independent prescribing qualified optometrist is a 3-step process:

 - Attend a course approved by the General Optical Council.

 - Undertake a clinical placement under the supervision of a consultant ophthalmologist and complete a logbook.

 This postgraduate short course is offered as a part-time, flexible learning course and is step 1 in the path to become an independent prescribing optometrist.
-The course comprises of two modules which cover the theoretical elements of independent prescribing in accordance with the guidelines set out by the General Optical Council.
 It will provide you will the skills, knowledge, understanding and practical skills required for the independent prescriber clinical placement and final assessment.